karlaxnieves/support-git-delete-yespo/docs/Email/amp/how-create-amp-powered-accordion.md

 <Image align="center" width="80% " src="https://files.readme.io/c80c0a96ae8ad91d5e688fcc2c2c910d7468c8d518cfb8f60dd78934f2f3de37-image8_55.webp" />

-6. Once the editing is done, click *Message view* to preview how the message would look on a desktop and smartphone.
-The AMPHTML version is previewed first by default, but you can switch to HTML in one click.
+6. Once the editing is done, click **Message view** to preview how the message would look on a desktop and smartphone.
+The AMP/HTML version is previewed first by default, but you can switch to HTML in one click.

 <Image align="center" width="80% " src="https://files.readme.io/254f180b0414489d95c6a22f541660dfcd800b0e511595ec11a752daa77bb72f-message-preview.gif" />

 > 📘 Important
 >
-> 1\.
-The AMP-supported accordion will only be displayed in the email clients that support the AMP technology.
+> 1. The AMP-supported accordion will only be displayed in the email clients that support the AMP technology.
 By far, these are
 >
 > * Gmail:
 > * Mail.ru;
 > * Outlook.

-2\.
-The AMP-supported accordion will only be displayed if you have allowed dynamic emails in your mail settings and registered with Google as a dynamic sender.
+2. The AMP-supported accordion will only be displayed if you have allowed dynamic emails in your mail settings and registered with Google as a dynamic sender.
 (See [How to Apply for Sending AMP-Powered Emails within Gmail](https://yespo.io/blog/how-apply-sending-amp-powered-emails-within-gmail)).

-3\.
-Create an alternative block with an HTML element.
+3. Create an alternative block with an HTML element.
 It will be displayed instead of the AMP accordion in those email clients that don't support AMP.

 <Image align="center" width="80% " src="https://files.readme.io/7a67dfa3c49a9a5c4f2f626f51d7959a298a1be63c112cd3dcba782723abdda5-image10_56.webp" />

-4\.
-To check the AMP emails for errors, click *View message*.
+4. To check the AMP emails for errors, click **View message**.

 <Image align="center" width="80% " src="https://files.readme.io/63f73aa9316121e4628295e1023acb57c645efc1af062536cb7f12cef8ed1499-Email_message_-_Google_Chrome67.webp" />